No. 12 Oregon opens with 35-14 victory over Stanford

 CJ Verdell ran for 105 yards and a score for Oregon, which won its 11th straight game at Autzen Stadium, the seventh longest active streak in the nation.

 Mills started in six games for the Cardinal last season, throwing for 1,960 yards and 11 touchdowns.
-He was replaced by backup Jack West, who made his first start.
+He was replaced by backup Jack West, who made his second career start.
 Stanford also used freshman Tanner McKee.

 West completed 13 of 19 passes for 154 yards for Stanford, which went 4-8 last season to snap a 10-year bowl streak.
 Austin Jones ran for 100 yards and two touchdowns but Jet Toner missed four field goal attempts.